Admissions Appointment Process

-Please understand that, as a safe shelter, the Roanoke Valley SPCA cannot accept every animal brought to our shelter.
-We treat every animal’s life as precious and will not resort to euthanasia to control the number of pets at our Barbara and Warner Dalhouse Education and Adoption Center.
-Therefore, we will accept the surrender of owned cats and dogs by appointment only as space allows.
+As a safe shelter, the Roanoke Valley SPCA cannot accept every animal brought to our shelter.
+We treat eavery animal’s life as precious and will not resort to euthanasia to control the number of pets at our Barbara and Warner Dalhouse Education and Adoption Center.
+Therefore, we will accept the surrender of owned cats and dogs by appointment as space allows.
+In addition, admissions appointments are restricted tot he greater Roanoke Valley and only available to residents of Vinton, Salem, Roanoke City, and residents of Bedford, Botetourt, Craig, Floyd, Franklin, Montgomery, and Roanoke Counties.

 We schedule appointments Weekdays between 1:00 p.m. and 4:00 p.m.
 Each appointment will last approximately 1 hour or longer.
 Please allow additional time if bringing multiple animals.